openwdl/wdl/versions/development/SPEC.md

 #### Struct Literals
 Structs can be created and assigned using the `Struct Literal` notation.
 Struct literal notation enables the creation of typed struct objects which enforces the typing of all of is assigned parameters.
-It vaguely resembles object literal notation ('{ "foo":"bar" }'), however it attempts to be more declarative to help engine implementations apply the proper type conversions to nested structs, as well as remove any ambiguity over what the object being constructed represents.
+Struct literal notation attempts to be more declarative to help engine implementations apply the proper type conversions to nested structs, as well as remove any ambiguity over what the object being constructed represents.

 A `Struct Literal` declaration looks like an engine function call, where instead of a function the name of the struct is used followed by parenthesis.
 For example: